y1j2x34/webpack-ts-karma-mocha-chai-boilerplate/README.md

 Included and configurated these following tools:

-- typescript@3.7.4, All code including webpack configuration is written in "Typescript" except commitlint and git-cz configuration.
+- typescript@3.7.4, All code including webpack configuration is written in "Typescript" except commitlint and git-cz configuration
-- webpack: you know it
+- webpack: A static module bundler for modern JavaScript applications
 - Karma: A tool that allows you to execute test cases code in multiple real browsers
 - mocha + chai + instanbul: unit testing and code coverage
 - tslint and prettier to enforce consistence code style